alkvi/nemes_workshop_2025/README.md

 - Copy over the BIDS dataset to Homer3_pipeline

+- In MATLAB, make sure the current directory _is in_ the BIDS dataset

 - Start Homer3 by running the command `Homer3` in the MATLAB command window

 - Click cancel when it asks for a cfg file